-Hulu has not announced the Only Murders in the Building season 3 release date yet.
+Hulu has set the Only Murders in the Building season 3 release date for Tuesday, August 8.

-The streamer renewed the show for a third season in July, just a few weeks after season 2 debuted.
+The streamer renewed the show for a third season last July, just a few weeks after season 2 debuted.

 We can make an educated guess about the Only Murders in the Building season 3 release date based on the schedule of the first two seasons.
 Season 1 premiered Aug.
 31, 2021 and ran until Oct.
 19, 2021.
 Season 2 premiered June 28, 2022 and ended on Aug.
 23.

-Based on those previous air dates, we think Season 3 is likely to air next summer, possibly premiering in June 2023.
+Based on those previous air dates, we think Season 3 is likely to air this summer, possibly premiering in June 2023.